Short break services for disabled childrenDisabled children and young people want to enjoy a range of activities with their friends and families.

-All local authorities have a duty to provide short break services, for more information speak to someone who is already involved with your child like a therapist, special educational needs co-ordinator (SENCO), nurse or social care worker.
+We have a duty to provide short break services.
+For more information speak to someone who is already involved with your child like a therapist, special educational needs co-ordinator, nurse or social care worker.

 Aiming High short breaks